The Police Are Going to Arrive

 Don’t Go It Alone — Call an Attorney!

-Call your attorney first!
-The police are not calling you back in because you have not failed to give them certain details.
-They are calling to look at you.
-It’s important to know that there may be a time gap depending on the schedules of the responding officers or district attorneys.
+Call your self-defense attorney first!
+The police are not calling you back in because you failed to give them certain details.
+They are calling to look into you as a suspect.
+It’s important to know there may be a time gap depending on the schedules of the responding officers or district attorneys.

 If the prosecutor decides to file charges, the legal process begins with intake court.
 This is where you will learn your state statutes.
 The basic details — who, what, where, when, why — will be laid out.
 Then the judge will decide if it goes to trial.
 This initial appearance will just be to determine bail and probable cause and to formally charge you.